New York Live Arts: History

 New York Live Arts was created in 2011 through the merger of Dance Theater Workshop and The Bill T. Jones/Arnie Zane Dance Company.
 Dance Theater Workshop was struggling with operating costs related to the building it opened in 2002 and the Bill T. Jones/Arnie Zane Dance Company had been looking to establish its first studio/office facility.
 The latter organization had recently been advised that its bid to become a tenant of a new building in Harlem had been rejected despite its having secured commitments of $13 million in public funding to support the development of the space.

-News of the merged concerned the New York City contemporary dance scene.
+News of the merger concerned the New York City contemporary dance scene.
 This concern was mostly addressed through a series of community discussions and board proposals that presented it as necessary for the organizations' survival.
 Simultaneous with the merger announcement, the two entities unveiled the New York Live Arts name, noting that the omission of the word "dance" was meant to suggest potential future directions encompassing a wider range of art forms.